arj03/seedkernel/docs/RUNTIME.md

 ### 12.3 Zero-authority JS realms

 Logic that is inherently async or awkward as a *synchronous* WASM handler runs as confined JS in a QuickJS-compiled-to-WASM realm (`host/safe-js.ts`, `./safe-js`).
 A fresh realm has only the ECMAScript intrinsics — it cannot even *name* `fs`/`net`/`process`/`fetch` — and reaches out only through the injected `host.call` seam.
-The seam is narrow-async: a sync op (crypto/fs/clock/module) resolves to bytes immediately, and the one round-tripping op (`NET_SEND`) returns a real Promise the guest `await`s.
+The seam is narrow-async: a sync op (the primitive catalog, fs, clock, module, the raw-link ops) resolves to bytes immediately, and the one round-tripping op (`NET_SEND`) returns a real Promise the guest `await`s.
 So the guest is ordinary async/await JS, a fan-out is `Promise.all`, and there is **one** realm — a single non-Asyncify build — serving both roles: `call()` runs an initiator that may `await` net, and `callSync()` answers an incoming request straight through *while* an initiator is parked mid-`await` in that same realm.
 A suspended async function is just heap state, so re-entering to run a synchronous handler is ordinary JS — no second engine, no Asyncify, no module-global suspend state.
 This is the chat shell's sandboxed-iframe confinement (§11) generalised: "run zero-authority guest JS over a cap seam," the sibling of "run a WASM handler under caps."

 **Bounded, not merely confined.** Zero authority answers "what can this guest reach"; it says nothing about "how much of this node can it consume".
 Two bounds answer that, and both default to a real number so a shell that configures neither still gets a bounded guest: